Inedo/inedo-docs/BuildMaster/builds/continuous-integration/source-control/github.md

 #### Prompting for branch name before a build

 To prompt for user input when creating a build, configure a [Release Template](/docs/buildmaster/releases/templates) for your application.
 The most common use-case for this is selecting a branch when building.
 This can be accomplished using a "GitHub Branches" dynamic list variable source as the type of build variable.

+#### Built-in Git Client vs. `git` CLI {#cli data-title="Built-in Git Client vs. Git CLI"}

+By default, BuildMaster does not require Git to be installed on a build server in order to perform source control operations.
+However, some users who require more advanced configuration for their Git integration may instruct BuildMaster to run the CLI instead by:

+{.docs}
+ - setting the `GitExePath` operation property to a valid Git executable path, e.g. `/usr/bin/git` on Linux or `C:\Program Files\Git\bin\git.exe` on Windows
+ - configuring a `$DefaultGitExePath` variable at the server or system level in BuildMaster; this will force all Git source control operations to use the CLI instead of the built-in library

 ### Working with GitHub releases